 The centrally located single-storey longhouse comprises a fully equipped professional kitchen and a formal air-conditioned dining room with a table for 10, plus two generously-sized bedrooms with king-size beds and ensuite bathrooms fitted with standing showers.
 Opposite this is another single-storey guesthouse containing two more spacious adjoining bedrooms furnished with king-size beds.
 Each has an outdoor bathroom with a shower, and one boasts a private walled courtyard with a bale relaxation pavilion.
 Flanking the pool is a two-storey pavilion with an open-fronted living space at ground level and two upper-floor bedrooms with king-size beds and a shared upstairs WC.
 The bathrooms for both of these bedrooms are situated downstairs, each fitted with a shower and bathtub.

 A further suite, comprising a king-bedded room and a smaller room furnished with twin beds is housed in a modern building that stands near the entrance, away from the main villa.
 These two rooms share a bathroom and are ideal for a family, or three or four children sharing.
-This area is also the location of the tennis court and a well-equipped gym.
+This area is also the location of the tennis court.
 All bedrooms at Batujimbar are equipped with air-conditioning and satellite-channel TVs.

 Finally, presiding over the pool and gardens and encircled by a pretty pond is the grand, brick-built Lembu bale.
 Accessed by impressive flights of stairs on either side, this classic-styled pavilion has open sides and a roof supported by gilded wooden pillars.
 The charming living area, furnished with colonial-style cane chairs, coffee tables and a cane sofa, occupies the upper floor of this fascinating building, which is embellished with wooden statues and completed with a pair of stone carved pigs sitting astride plinths at either end.